lig/mnj/README.md

 **Mnj** (_Mongo Energy_) is a helper library to simplify PyMongo interaction

 ## Install
-Untill Mnj release will be available via PyPI clone this repository and invoke install
+Untill Mnj release will be available via PyPI you may get somewhat ready to use snapshot via

+    pip install --pre mnj

+or clone this repository to get the latest source and invoke install

     python setup.py install